mehery-soccom/mehery-soccom.github.io/guide/channel-connect/waba/migration.md

 Click here to understand more about the Facebook and WhatsApp accounts and IDs.

 > **"Something went wrong when trying to migrate your phone number.
 Please try again after some time.
-If that does not work, please contact our support via the 360 Client Hub."**
+If that does not work, please contact our support."**

 This means that an unexpected error occurred.
 Please reach out to our Support team with the information about this number and account so we can investigate accordingly.